MicroBinfie/conference2020/src/pages/pages/2020-03-23---about/index.md

 path: "/about"
 ---

-Given that a lot of scientific meetings have been cancelled or postponed, the microbinfie podcast  (https://soundcloud.com/microbinfie) is organizing a "virtual conference" so that we can still share our science.
+Given that a lot of scientific meetings have been cancelled or postponed, the Micro Binfie podcast  (https://soundcloud.com/microbinfie) is organizing a "virtual conference" so that we can still share our science.
 We working on ways to best translate the conference experience into a virtual meeting, including the social/networking aspect.
 Sessions will start after mid-April.
 Each session is scheduled every Wednesday, running over several weeks.
 The dates include:

 * 15th April 2020
 * 22nd April 2020